-Parameters t (float) - Dimensional time (in hours) at which to plot.
+Parameters t (float) - Dimensional time (in 'time units') at which to plot.

-reset_axis()
+reset axis()

 Reset the axis limits to the default values.
-These are calculated to fit around the minimum and maximum values of all the variables in each subplot
+These are calculated to fit around the minimum and maximum values of all the variables in each subplot slider update(t)